 Tales of Desolation

 Desolation Shelter, January 1996 Desolation Shelter was a small lean-to shelter built by the Appalachian Mountain Club in 1949.
-Set deep in the Pemigewasset Wilderness ("The Pemi") of New Hampshire's White Mountain National Forest, it stood near Stillwater Junction, where several former logging railroads met.
-Those abandoned rail beds now served as trails to the site.
-Dick Carden Clearing Desolation Shelter Site, 1949 It takes some hiking to get to the shelter .
+Set deep in the Pemigewasset Wilderness ("The Pemi") of New Hampshire's White Mountain National Forest, it stood near Stillwater Junction.
+Long ago, logging railroads had met up at that spot, and their abandoned rail beds now served as trails to the site.
+Dick Carden Clearing Desolation Shelter Site, 1949 When I say the shelter was set deep in the Pemi, I'm not exaggerating.
 The shortest route, going up and over Mt.
-Nancy from the east, is 8.1 miles long.
-Coming through Carrigain Notch, also from the east, adds another half mile.
-Following the Pemigewasset River from the west is a 9.3 mile journey.
-From the south, via Cedar Brook, the route is 12.2 miles.
-And coming in from the north, via Zealand Notch and Shoal Pond, is a 13.5 mile hike.
-I cite all of this because, despite its remoteness, I visited Desolation Shelter seven times o ver a period of just over nine years.
-Most of the ...
+Nancy from the east, was 8.1 miles long.
+Coming through Carrigain Notch, also from the east, avoided the climb over a mountain but added another half mile.
+Following the Pemigewasset River from the west was a 9.3 mile journey.
+From the south, via Cedar Brook, the route was 12.2 miles.
+And coming in from the north, via Zealand Notch and Shoal Pond, was a 13.5 mile hike.
+I cite all of this because, despite its remoteness, I visit...